nickglazzard1959/gplot2/README.md

 values taken from the column given as the second argument to `READ` at which error bar limits will be drawn above and below the value.

-### Data with asymettric uncertainties in Y
+### Data with asymmetric uncertainties in Y

 It is possible that your data has potential deviations that are larger in the negative direction than in the positive direction, perhaps because the underlying data distribution is not normal, but skewed, or perhaps the device making measurements has errors that are proportional to the magnitude of the measured values.
-To visualise this, you need asymettric error bars in Y.
+To visualise this, you need asymmetric error bars in Y.

 To illustrate this, we have concocted another data file (`DAEG3`):
 ```